devnull-cz/c-prog-lang/modules/arrays-as-function-arguments.md

 #source array-as-argument.c

-Some compilers even notice that the `sizeof` operator is applied on array passed into a function and produce a warning about it (clang with `-Wsizeof-array-argument`).
+Some compilers even notice that the `sizeof` operator is applied on an array passed into a function and produce a warning about it (clang with `-Wsizeof-array-argument`).

 ```